Lord Kitchener Wants You: Impact

-Leete's drawing of Kitchener was the most famous image used in the British Army recruitment campaign of World War I. It continues to be considered a masterful piece of wartime propaganda as well as an enduring and iconic image of the war.
+Leete's drawing of Kitchener was the most famous image used in the British Army recruitment campaign of World War I. It is considered a very significant piece of wartime propaganda as well as a defining image of the war as a whole.

 Recruitment posters in general have often been seen as a driving force helping to bring more than a million men into the Army.
 September 1914, coincident with publication of Leete's image, saw the highest number of volunteers enlisted.
 The Times recorded the scene in London on 3 January 1915; "Posters appealing to recruits are to be seen on every hoarding, in most windows, in omnibuses, tramcars and commercial vans.
 The great base of Nelson's Column is covered with them.
 Their number and variety are remarkable.
 Everywhere Lord Kitchener sternly points a monstrously big finger, exclaiming 'I Want You'".
 One contemporaneous publication decried the use of advertising methods to enlist soldiers: "the cold, basilisk eye of a gaudily-lithographed Kitchener rivets itself upon the possible recruit and the outstretched finger of the British Minister of War is levelled at him like some revolver, with the words, 'I want you.'
 The idea is stolen from the advertisement of a 5c.
 American cigar."
 Although it became one of the most famous posters in history, its widespread circulation did not halt the decline in recruiting.